Offline Equilibrium Finding: Experiments

-Figures~\ref{kuhn_2}-\ref{kuhn_5} show the performance of the BC+MB method in Kuhn poker and Leduc poker under offline datasets with different sizes.
-The results of BC and MB methods are also plotted for comparison.
-We find that the BC+MB method performs better than both BC and MB methods in all cases.
-Figures~\ref{weight_1}-\ref{weight_2} show the weights of BC ($\alpha$) that make these combined policies perform best in these datasets.
-We find that as the proportion of the random dataset increases, the weight of the BC policy in the final policy decreases.
-It indicates that when the dataset includes many expert data, i.e., the proportion of random datasets is low, the performance of the BC policy is always better than the MB policy, whatever the size of the dataset.
-Therefore, in that case, the weight of the BC policy is high.
-In conclusion, the BC+MB method can take the best of both BC and MB methods and perform better than BC method and MB method.
-We also test the BC+MB algorithm in learning datasets which can be viewed as datasets produced by an unknown strategy, and the results are shown in Figures \ref{learning_1}-\ref{learning_2}.
-We find that BC+MB performs best among these methods.
-It indicates that given a dataset generated by an unknown strategy, BC+MB can always get a good policy.
+Then we move to perform our OEF algorithm -- BC+MB on these offline datasets to evaluate its performance.
+Figures \ref{bc_mb_1_1}-\ref{bc_mb_1_2} and \ref{bc_mb_2_1}-\ref{bc_mb_2_2} show the results of our OEF algorithm on two-player Kuhn and Leduc poker games.
+We also plot the results of BC and MB methods for comparison.
+We found that our OEF algorithm performs better than both BC and MB methods in all cases, which indicates that the combination is useful.
+The weights of BC policy ($\alpha$) which make these combined policies perform best on these datasets are shown in Figures \ref{weight_1} and \ref{weight_2}.
+As the proportion of the random dataset decreases, the weight of the BC policy in the final policy increases.
+It adheres to the intuition that BC policy performs well when the dataset includes many expert data.
+In that case, the weight of the BC policy in the final policy is high.
+We also test our OEF algorithm on poker games with different players under the learning datasets which can be viewed as datasets produced by unknown strategies.
+Figures \ref{learning_1} and \ref{learning_2} show that our OEF algorithm outperforms other methods in all games including multi-player Kuhn poker and Leduc poker.
+It indicates that given a dataset generated by an unknown strategy, our OEF algorithm can always get a better approximate equilibrium strategy.
+More experimental results on other games can be found in Appendix~\ref{app:results}.